autogluon/autogluon/docs/tutorials/multimodal/object_detection/finetune/detection_fast_finetune_coco.md

 We create the MultiModalPredictor with selected checkpoint name and number of GPUs.
-We need to specify the problem_type to `"object_detection"`, and also provide a `sample_data_path` for the predictor to infer the catgories of the dataset.
+We need to specify the problem_type to `"object_detection"`, and also provide a `sample_data_path` for the predictor to infer the catagories of the dataset.
 Here we provide the `train_path`, and it also works using any other split of this dataset.

 ```python .input